Loading...

 Compliance Review

-During this phase, SECU examines whether UNDP’s actions (or failures to act) have caused, or may cause, harm, and whether that harm is linked to a breach of UNDP policy.
+During this phase, SECU examines whether UNDP’s actions (or failures to act) have caused, or may cause, harm, and whether that harm is linked to a breach of UNDP commitments.
 The process involves reviewing project documents, interviewing stakeholders, and may include a site visit.

 You can learn more about this phase below.